 Connect with your students

 Zoom allows you to set up a virtual classroom where you and your students can see and speak with each other in real time.
 Additional collaboration tools, including video breakout rooms, screen-sharing, polling, and group chats help create a dynamic online learning environment.
-Instructors can record and post Zoom sessions so students can review the content at their own pace.
+As appropriate and guided by departmental and school recommendations for recording, instructors can record and post Zoom sessions so students can review the content at their own pace or in the case of an absence.
 Learn more about Zoom.

 Provide accessible course materials